 My Career Story

-After building my first website, which was more of a general blog about a little bit of everything, I chose to build Producer Society, and then I really got serious about it.
+These days, I’m primarily focused on musicianship and music production but if I’m not working on that, I’m working on something else.
 My goal with this website is to cut the learning curve in half for other people looking to learn how to create music with a DAW.